Documentation Standards, Ethics, and Legal Risk

 Documentation is clinical communication

-Documentation in Phase I is not a clerical afterthought.
-It is how the nurse shows assessment, judgment, intervention, response, and continuity.
-PACU patients can change quickly, so the record should show trends: airway support required, oxygen delivery, respiratory rate and quality, blood pressure changes, rhythm concerns, temperature, pain score, nausea, neurologic status, dressings, drains, lines, blocks, medications, and response.
+Documentation in Phase I is not a clerical afterthought; it is how the nurse demonstrates assessment, judgment, intervention, response, and continuity.
+PACU patients change quickly, so the record must show trends, not single snapshots: airway support required, oxygen delivery and SpO2, respiratory rate and quality, blood pressure changes, rhythm concerns, temperature, pain score with tool used, nausea, neurologic status, dressings, drains, lines, block levels, medications, and the patient's response to each.

 Good documentation is timely and objective.
+Chart contemporaneously — charting from memory at end of shift is a recognized malpractice vulnerability.
 Write what was seen, heard, measured, given, and reported.
-Patient statements can be quoted when they are clinically or legally important, such as refusal, severe pain description, or concern about consent.
-Avoid judgmental language, blame, vague normal wording, or unsupported conclusions.
+Quote patient statements when clinically or legally important, such as a refusal, a severe pain description, or a consent concern.
+Avoid judgmental language, blame, vague "normal" wording, and unsupported conclusions.
+In litigation the maxim holds: care that was not documented is treated as care that was not done.

 High-risk documentation moments